-Developing a vaccine against lymphatic filariasis has been challenging due to the complex life cycle of the parasite and the difficulty of obtaining enough parasite materials for research, especially of W. bancrofti.
-Our laboratory recently developed a phage expression library of different stages of W. bancrofti and B. malayi.14 Extensive screening of this library with sera from immune individuals yielded several potential candidate antigens.
+Developing a vaccine against lymphatic filariasis has been challenging due to the complex life cycle of the parasite and the difficulty in obtaining enough parasite materials for research, especially of W. bancrofti.
+Our laboratory recently developed a phage expression library of different stages of W. bancrofti and B. malayi.13 Extensive screening of this library with sera from immune individuals yielded several potential candidate antigens.
 Many of these antigens show significant sequence identity and cross reactivity between W. bancrofti and B. malayi.
-In this study we analyzed two of the leading vaccine candidates, BmVAL-1 and BmALT-2.
+In this manuscript we analyzed two of the leading vaccine candidates, BmVAL-1 and BmALT-2.
 Both these antigens were significantly recognized by all EN sera and thus are potential vaccine candidates.
-Results presented in this study show that a multivalent vaccine formulation that combines these two antigens is much more immunogenic than a monovalent vaccine regimen of each antigen separately.
-Similarly, a heterologous prime boost approach using a DNA prime and protein boost gave significantly higher protection compared with a homologous prime boost approach.
+Results presented in this study show that multivalent vaccine formulation that combines these two antigens is highly immunogenic than a monovalent vaccine regimen of each antigen separately.
+Similarly, a heterologous prime boost approach using DNA prime and protein boost gave significantly higher protection compared to homologous prime boost approach.

 Results from our studies show that immunization of mice with BmVAL-1 and BmALT-2 as a multivalent prime boost regimen conferred 82% protection.
 Since the worms do not mature into adult worms in mice a micropore chamber method was used to evaluate protection.
-This method of evaluating protection against B. malayi in mice is well established.
-The parasites develop into mature adults in jirds.
+This is a well established method to evaluate protection against B. malayi in mice.^{24,25,27} The parasite develops into mature adults in jirds.
 Thus, parasite establishment can be evaluated as a determinant of protection in jirds.
 Vaccination in jirds also confirmed our results in mice.
-Multivalent vaccination using a prime boost regimen in jirds also confirmed that almost 85% protection can be achieved.
+Multivalent vaccination using a prime boost regimen in jirds also conferred that nearly 85% protection can be achieved.
 While sterile immunity will be ideal, it is often very difficult to achieve that level of protection with a prophylactic vaccine for any parasitic infection.
-Nevertheless, close to 85% protection should substantially reduce the incidence of the infection at a much faster rate than multiple application of MDA alone, when combined with treatment of the infected individuals.
+Nevertheless, close to 85% protection should substantially reduce the incidence of the infection when coupled with treatment of the infected individuals at a much faster rate than multiple application of MDA alone.

-The vaccine candidates BmVAL-1 and BmALT-2 are the highly expressed proteins in the third stage larvae of B. malayi.
-Because of their abundance, these proteins are easily available to the host immune system.
-Previous immunization studies using either of these proteins show that vaccination with each one can confer significant protection in mouse and jird models.17-19,25
+The vaccine candidates BmVAL-1 and BmALT-2 are the highly expressed proteins in the third stage larvae of B. malayi.28 Because of their abundance these proteins are easily available to the host immune system.
+Previous immunization studies using either of these proteins show that vaccination with each of them can confer significant protection in mouse and jird models.^{16-18,24}